 For best results, you can apply magnesium oil directly to the scalp.
 For adults, one fluid ounce massaged into the scalp for 10 minutes, three to five times per week seems to be most beneficial.

-However, it is possible to accelerate results by applying the oil to your scalp on a daily basis.
+However, it is possible to accelerate results by applying the oil to your scalp daily.
 You can also use a dermaroller to stimulate hair growth even more.

 You may also want to try a magnesium supplement, such as magnesium orotate, to counteract calcium deposits from the inside out.
 In addition, try to eat more foods that are high in magnesium such as hazelnuts and almonds